This is the multi-page printable view of this section. Click here to print.

 The aggregation layer allows Kubernetes to be extended with additional APIs, beyond what is offered by the core Kubernetes APIs.
 The additional APIs can either be ready-made solutions such as a metrics server, or APIs that you develop yourself.

-The aggregation layer is different from Custom Resources, which are a way to make the kube-apiserver recognise new kinds of object.
+The aggregation layer is different from Custom Resource Definitions, which are a way to make the kube-apiserver recognise new kinds of object.

 Aggregation layer